CardboardTurtle/usableoverlay/README.md

 # usableoverlay
 the only usable overlay gamepad for retroarch

-**please note**
+**Please note**

-You need to do a bit of fiddling about.
-First of all, its a landscape overlay designed for portrait, so just go into the scaling settings and make it work on your device.

-make "Y" map to "B" in "controls"
+make "Y" map to "B" in controls for cores just A and B buttons, like NES and the Gameboys explanation is under the screenshots.
 A on the overlay is mapped to A, but B on the overlay is mapped to Y. Make sure that in the keybind settings on your retroarch that the Y button is mapped to "B" for the cores that you would use this overlay for.
-Explanation at bottom.

 **disclaimer**